Publications

 Do Pedestrian Stops Deter Crime?
 Evidence from Reforming “Stop and Frisk” (with Jeffrey Fagan)

-Over 3.5 million pedestrians are stopped by police in the United States every year.
-We explore whether investigative pedestrian stops deter criminal activity by leveraging a lawsuit that sharply reduced stop rates in New York City without altering police presence.
-Our difference-in-differences strategy compares crime trends between neighborhoods with similar historical crime rates but differing stop rates.
-Neighborhoods that experienced twice the reduction in stops did not exhibit differential increases in felonies and violent misdemeanors, major felonies, shootings, killings, or a cost-weighted crime measure over the five years following the reform.
-Our estimates are precise, ruling out a 1.5% increase in felonies and violent misdemeanors.
-In contrast, police surges that increased both officer presence and stops reduced major felonies, highlighting the importance of officer presence but not stop activity for crime deterrence.
+We examine whether investigative pedestrian stops per se deter crime by exploiting a lawsuit that dramatically reduced stop rates in New York City while leaving police presence largely unchanged.
+Using a difference-in-differences approach, we compare crime trends across neighborhoods with similar historical crime rates but different stop rates.
+Neighborhoods experiencing twice the decline in stops showed no detectable differential increases in various serious crimes including felonies and shootings over five years post-reform, ruling out increases as small as 1.5%.
+However, police surges that increased both presence and stops reduced major felonies, suggesting officer presence rather than stop activity deters crime.

 [Formerly, Stopped by the Police: The Effect of Reforming “Stop and Frisk” on Crime and High School Engagement (with Jeffrey Fagan) ]